muntsir/Portfolio/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: List of features here
+      text: Learn More from Our Daily Blogs
       color: text-primary
       styles:
         self: